At first, most people think that having access to lots of muscle building tips is a good thing.

 Don’t fall into the trap of keeping something around just because it’s been informative in the past, or because you think something useful might show up in future.

 Once you get rid of all the junk, be very selective about new inputs that you add by using the “one in, two out” rule.
 For every new input you allow, get rid of two.
-Don’t add another RSS feed without deleting two.
+Don’t follow someone on Twitter without unfollowing two.
 Don’t subscribe to an e-mail list until you unsubscribe from two first.

 Every piece of information over and above what you actually need to get the results you want is a cost.